 The accompanying financial statements present fully benefit-responsive investment contracts at contract value.
-The Form 5500 requires fully benefit-responsive investment contracts to be reported at fair value.
-Therefore, net assets available for plan benefits as of December 31, 2013 and total additions to net assets available for plan benefits for the year ended December 31, 2013 on the Form 5500 exceeded the related amounts on the financial statements by \$10,938,000 due to the adjustment from fair value to contract value for fully benefit-responsive investment contracts.
+The Form 5500 requires fully benefitresponsive investment contracts to be reported at fair value.
+Therefore, net assets available for plan benefits and total additions to net assets available for plan benefits on the Form 5500 exceeded the related amounts on the financial statements by \$9,506,000 and \$10,938,000 as of December 31, 2014 and 2013, due to the adjustment from fair value to contract value for fully benefit-responsive investment contracts.